Eric Thames: Milwaukee Brewers

 On November 29, 2016, Thames signed a three-year, $16 million contract with the Milwaukee Brewers, with a $7.5 million club option for a fourth year.

 On April 3, 2017, Thames was the starting first baseman, making his Brewer debut on Opening Day against the Colorado Rockies.
-He went 1-4, hitting a two-run double in the fifth inning, striking out twice, being walked once, and scoring a run.
+He went 1-4, hitting a two-run double in the fifth inning, striking out twice, walking once, and scoring a run.
 He set the Brewers club record for home runs in the month of April, with his 11th on April 25, in a 9−1 win versus the Cincinnati Reds.

 In April 2018, the Brewers won back to back games against the Cincinnati Reds, with both games being decided by a two-run home run by Thames.
 In his first 22 games, Thames hit seven home runs.
 On April 25, he wound up on the disabled list due to a torn UCL in the thumb on his left hand.
 Thames returned to the Brewers' active roster on June 11, but due to the surge of fellow first baseman Jesús Aguilar, Thames was primarily used as an outfielder upon his return.

 Thames started 2019 as a bench player for the Brewers.
 He reclaimed the starting first base job from Aguilar, and batted .247 with 25 home runs in 149 games.
 In the 2019 National League Wild Card Game, Thames went 2-4 with a 2nd inning solo home run off of Max Scherzer, but the Brewers would lose the game and get eliminated from the 2019 postseason.
 The Brewers declined his $7.5 million option for the 2020 season, making Thames a free agent.